RedstoneDubstep/ServerDataManager/README.md

 [![](http://cf.way2muchnoise.eu/full_serverdataaccessor_downloads.svg)](https://www.curseforge.com/minecraft/mc-mods/serverdataaccessor) [![](http://cf.way2muchnoise.eu/versions/For%20MC_serverdataaccessor_all.svg)](https://www.curseforge.com/minecraft/mc-mods/serverdataaccessor/files)

-A server utility mod that gives admins ingame insight into the server's data.
+# ServerDataAccessor
+Source code for the mod "ServerDataAccessor".

+This Forge mod allows server admins to get ingame access to the server's data.
+Accessing the data is done via two commands and their respective sub-commands, which are described below.
+The op permission level required for executing these commands is configurable within the mod's serverconfig file.
-### Usage
+### Command Usage
 This mod adds two commands that are usable by server admins.
 The former one is for managing the server data, the latter one's purpose is managing the world data (and can thus also be used in singleplayer).
 Both commands have subcommands with which specific data can be retrieved.

 */serverdata [subcommand]*: